-It should be stressed that this is not our normal ‘business’ but we received some generous donations to enable us even to consider this action in the first place .
-This was Huarmey [200 miles or so from our refuge] probably at it’s worst..
+It should be stressed that this is not our normal “business” but we received some generous donations which enabled us to consider this action in the first place, in Huarmey, 200 miles or so from our refuge.

-At short notice and in response to the state of emergency everyone in our Project Peru refuge contributed, the children helped to load up a car with food, water, toys for the children and more which some of the staff took to Huarmey in the Ancash region north of Lima, which was badly affected [as well as so many other areas], and which had had very little help.
+At short notice and in response to the state of emergency, everyone in our Project Peru refuge contributed; the children helped to load up a car with food, water, toys for the children and more which some of the staff took to Huarmey in the Ancash region north of Lima, which was badly affected, as were so many other areas, and which had had very little help.